πͺͺ Certificate Configuration Guide

 By default, the app has:

-- Allow self-signed certificates: ON
+- Allow untrusted certificates: ON

 - Don't check SSL certificate: OFF